LlineA/Insight/README.md

 ### Numbers
 In the database there are:
  - 71,000 unique authors
  - 55,000 unique tags

+Claps:
  - 38% of articles have 0 clap
  - 77% of articles have 10 claps or less
  - only 20% of articles have 20 claps or more

 ## Recommendation System
 The goal of TagIt is to recommend tags to the writer that are relevant and popular.